 Power, Politics and Personhood (ANTH 327/328)

-“Rethinking American Indian and Non-Indian Relations in the United States and Exploring Tribal Sovereignty: Perspectives from Indian Country and from Inside the Bureau of Indian Affairs.”
-Accepted for publication in Political and Legal Anthropology Review.
-Final accepted manuscript submitted in November 2016.
+In press “Rethinking American Indian and Non-Indian Relations in the United States and Exploring Tribal Sovereignty: Perspectives from Indian Country and from Inside the Bureau of Indian Affairs.”
+Political and Legal Anthropology Review.

 - “Teach Our Children Well: On Addressing Negative Stereotypes in Schools.”
 With Michael Lambert.
 American Indian Quarterly 38(4): 534-40.